Stewart Murdoch

-Stewart Murdoch (born 9 May 1990) is a Scottish professional footballer playing as a midfielder or defender for club East Fife.
+Stewart Murdoch (born 9 May 1990) is a Scottish professional footballer playing as a midfielder or defender who is a free agent.
 Murdoch came through the youth academy at Falkirk, and over a six-year period played 88 games in all competitions for The Bairns, in which the majority of these came in the Scottish First Division.
 He also spent time on loan in the Scottish Second Division playing for Berwick Rangers in season 2007–08 and for East Fife in seasons 2009–10 and 2010–11.

 Murdoch played for Fleetwood Town in English Football League One and English Football League Two from 2013 until 2015.
 He also spent time on loan in the English League Two playing for Northampton Town in season 2014–15.
 Murdoch then played for Ross County in the Scottish Premiership in season 2015–16, before moving to Dundee United.
 In season 2018–19, Murdoch returned on loan to East Fife before signing a permanent deal the following season.

-Career
+Club career

 Falkirk

-Murdoch came through the youth academy at Falkirk and remained there until 2007, when he signed his first professional contract and was included in the club's first team photo for the 2007–08 season.
-Ahead of the 2009–10 season, he signed a one-year contract with the club.
+Born in Aberdeen, Scotland, Murdoch joined Falkirk when he was six years old and came through the youth academy.
+Murdoch remained there until 2007, when he signed his first professional contract and was included in the club's first team photo for the 2007–08 season.
+On 31 January 2009, Murdoch appeared in Falkirk’s first team as an unused substitute, in a 1–0 win against Aberdeen.

+Ahead of the 2009–10 season, Murdoch signed a one-year contract with the club.
 Murdoch made his Falkirk first team debut on 8 November 2009, in a 3–3 home draw against Celtic, coming on as an 87th-minute substitute for Ryan Flynn.
-Murdoch made two further substitute appearances before going out on loan.
+He made two further substitute appearances before going out on loan.